jamtur01/finicky-chrome-integration/README.md

 2. Ensure Finicky is properly installed and configured on your system.
 3. Verify that you're using the correct modifier key (check the Options page).
 4. Try reloading the web page or restarting Chrome.
+5. If the context menu option doesn't appear, try disabling and re-enabling the extension.

 ## Contributing